Nature Connectors are guiding people in exploring beautiful natural settings in and around London.

 - Practitioners who had a hostile gatekeeper attitude; that nature was theirs and that they were sharing it with us, that nature is their last white bastion and that we were interlopers

-The attitudes of white professionals is itself a barrier to people of colour in engaging in nature activities and feeling safe.
+The attitudes of white professionals can be a barrier to people of colour in engaging in nature activities and feeling safe.

-Wild in the City have found that both adults and children feel safe and respond to people who look like them.
+Wild in the City have found that both adults and children tend to feel safe and respond to people who look like them.

 We believe the most impactful and immediate response to increasing the engagement of people of colour is to work with adults, and increase the number of leaders from within these communities.

 Children might attend nature activities with school but if there is no one within the family to take them out and continue the nature relationship then the impact, though welcome, is more limited.
 That’s why we’re training adult volunteers from black, Asian and minority backgrounds to feel comfortable and confident engaging others in nature.

 Nature Connectors helped to reduce and in some cases remove barriers: